 You would be surprised how often we get asked when the best time to visit Bora Bora is.
 The easy answer is that it is always the right time to visit Bora Bora island.
 But of course, there is more to it.

-During July and August, the weather is great, but this is the prime vacation and festival season.
+Okay, that probably was not the helpful response you were looking for, but the honest answer depends on good weather, your budget, and your travel interests.
+Some periods are better than others on a tropical island in the southern hemisphere.
+During July and August, the weather is excellent in French Polynesia, but this is the prime vacation and high season.
 July is the busiest month because of the Heiva Nui festival.
 Hotels in Bora Bora and the outer islands are at their fullest during August, the traditional French vacation month.

 Another thing to consider when planning your trip is to be mindful of the public holidays.
-Commercial shops and restaurants tend to close early or not open altogether on vacation such as Easter.
+Commercial shops and restaurants tend to close early or not open on vacation, such as Easter.
 Some businesses close down for the entire weekend plus Easter Monday.
-It shouldn’t prevent you from planning your trip, but if you are spending limited time in Bora Bora or on another Polynesian island, you might want to ask your travel agent or send an email to the resort concierge desk.
+It shouldn’t prevent you from planning your trip, but if you spend limited time in Bora Bora or another Polynesian island, you might want to ask your travel agent or email the resort concierge desk.

-Travel to Bora Bora on other holidays like Valentine’s Day, Christmas and New Years tend to see a spike in visitors and a bump in prices.
+Travel to Bora Bora on other holidays like Valentine’s Day, Christmas, and New Year’s tend to see a spike in visitors and a bump in prices.
 If you book your travel early and save on airfare, sometimes you can offset the cost of the resort fees.